Jfraser56/word-hunt-bot/README.md

 Welcome to Wordhunt Solver – the tool to dominate your iMessage Wordhunt games!
 This app is quite capable of finding every possible word combination, and achieving scores of over 200,000 if the time allows 🙌

 ## What is Wordhunt?
 If you're unfamiliar with the Wordhunt game in iMessage, it's a fast-paced puzzle where you’re given a grid of random letters.
 The challenge?
 Find as many words as you can by connecting adjacent letters, either vertically, horizontally, or diagonally.
-Simple, right?
-Well, here's the catch – the longer and more complex the words, the higher your score.
-And when you’re competing against friends, you’ll want to make sure you’re scoring BIG.
+The longer and more complex the words, the higher your score.

 ## How Does the App Work?
-This app uses a combination of a **Trie** data structure and **recursive backtracking** to solve each game in style.
+This app uses a combination of a **Trie** data structure and **recursive backtracking** to rack up points insanely fast.
 Here’s a breakdown of how it all works:

 ### 1. Parsing the Dictionary
 We start by parsing a dictionary.txt file that contains a list of valid words.
 This dictionary is loaded into a Trie data structure.